 States Without Income Tax

 These are all beautiful states with a lot to offer.
-Many people consider relocating to one of them to enjoy the weather, landscape and sites, as well as the tax advantages they offer.
+Many people consider relocating to one of them to enjoy the weather, landscape, and sights, as well as the tax advantages they offer.
 In addition to the elimination of income tax, they may also offer the elimination of estate and inheritance tax.

 Why Would You Want To Relocate To A State Without State Income Tax?